 Is there anyone who should not engage in coaching?

 Essential to the coaching process are self-reflection and the capacity to deepen your self awareness.
 You should be emotionally and psychologically grounded enough to reflect, make plans and take action in order to benefit from coaching.
 If during the coaching process, it becomes evident that therapy is required, I will recommend this to you either before we continue or in conjunction with continued coaching.
 Coaching is very beneficial for clients completing therapy and needing support to identify goals and move forward.

 Coaching is a process, and I ask that clients make an initial nine session commitment in order to give time for them to make and experience changes and reap the benefits.
 Results can be expected in 3-6 months, depending on the issues being addressed.
 I will do my best to assist and support you to achieve your goals within that time frame.
 Depending on the issue(s) and changes you are wanting, if further sessions are needed, we can arrange that at the time.
 Your commitment is to be open to the process and to follow through on the between session homework.

 You can expect to gain clarity on your priorities and begin taking initial action steps within the first few sessions.
 After the initial nine sessions, we will review your progress, results, and how helpful the coaching has been for you.
 If you have accomplished your goals, choose to take a break from coaching or for any other reason wish to stop coaching at any time, that is absolutely fine and I will continue to support you in any way that I can.

-If you want to continue after the first four months (nine sessions), we will proceed on a session by session basis as suits what you are working on.
+If you want to continue after the first nine sessions, we will proceed on a session by session basis as suits what you are working on.
 After the initial block of 9 sessions, some clients pause to consolidate changes, and then return to coaching later to work on new goals or projects.